 What Does CFP Stand For?

 CFP (C form-factor pluggable) transceiver module’s form factor is specified by the industry standard Multi-Source Agreement (MSA).
 MSA was designed for optical communication applications and formally launched at OFC/NFOEC 2009 in March.
 The C stands for the Latin letter C used to express the number 100 (centum), for the standard was firstly developed for 100 Gigabit Ethernet systems.
 CFP modules are designed to meet the challenge of extreme temperature, humidity and operating conditions.
-They are suited to 40G and 100G Ethernet data center applications from the bottom to the top of rack or between racks.
+They are suited to 40G and 100G Ethernet data centre applications from the bottom to the top of rack or between racks.
 CFP was invented after SFP, but is much larger in size to support 100G Ethernet.
-CFP transceiver modules support both single mode and multimode fiber and a variety of data rates, protocols, and link lengths.
+CFP transceiver modules support both single mode and multimode fibre and a variety of data rates, protocols, and link lengths.

 CFP Module Types

 CFP module is regarded as a new ultra high speed pluggable I/O interface.
 It can support 4x10Gbps, 10x10Gbps and 4x25Gbps variants.
 There are mainly three types of 40G CFP modules, 40GBASE-SR4 CFP for 150m on OM4 MMF, 40GBASE-LR4 CFP for 10km on SMF and 40GBASE-FR CFP for 2km on SMF.
 CFP modules provide Ethernet users another option for 40 Gigabit Ethernet connectivity except 40G QSFP+.
 100G CFP modules include 100GBASE-SR10 CFP for 100m on MMF, 100GBASE-LR10 CFP and 100GBASE-LR4 CFP for 10km on SMF, 100GBASE-ER10 CFP and 100GBASE-ER4 CFP for 40km on SMF.